-The number of recaptures was too small to calculate growth rates for any species other than Bull Trout and Mountain Whitefish.
+The number of recaptures was too small to model growth using von Bertalanffy curves for Rainbow Trout.
 In past years, a von Bertalanffy growth model was estimated for Rainbow Trout, but the coefficients had wide credibility intervals and did not indicate much variability among years (Golder et al. 2017).
-There were not enough recaptured Rainbow Trout to estimate growth from 2013 to 2018 so the model was not included here.
-It is unlikely that sufficient data will be available by the end of the program in 2019 to estimate growth of species other than Bull Trout and Mountain Whitefish.
-For species lacking sufficient recaptures for growth estimates, management questions regarding the effect of the flow regime will need to be addressed using condition analyses (weight-at-length), which does not require recaptured fish, and may be a reasonable proxy for growth in many cases (Lambert and Dutil 1997; Pothoven et al. 2001).
+There were not enough recaptured Rainbow Trout to estimate growth from 2013 to 2019 so the model was not included here.
+A plot of the annual growth by fork length did not suggest any substantial differences in growth before and after the flow regime change (Appendix H, Figure H20).

+For species like Rainbow Trout and Largescale Sucker where von Bertalanffy growth curves were not possible or uncertain due to limited sample sizes, management questions regarding the effect of the flow regime on growth can be addressed by using supporting information from body condition analyses (weight-at-length), which does not require recaptured fish, and may be a reasonable proxy for growth in many cases (Lambert and Dutil 1997; Pothoven et al. 2001).